kevinjbastien/PebbleWeather/README.md

 # PebbleWeather
-A simple weather application for the pebble using Pebble.js
+A weather application for the pebble using Pebble.js